Chronology of Terror

 September 2009 — Hosam Maher Husein Smadi, an illegal alien from Jordan, who entered on a tourist visa, was apprehended in Dallas after trying to detonate a truck bomb under a 60-story building.
 He pled guilty to attempted use of a weapon of mass destruction.

 November 5, 2009 — Maj.
-Nidal Malik Hasan, an Army psychiatrist born to Palestinian immigrants, opened fire indiscriminately at Fort Hood, New Jersey killing 13 and wounding 30 persons.
+Nidal Malik Hasan, an Army psychiatrist born to Palestinian immigrants, opened fire indiscriminately at Fort Hood, Texas killing 13 and wounding 30 persons.

 December 25, 2009 — Umar Farouk Abdulmutallab, a Nigerian, attempted to blow up a passenger plane as it approached a landing in Detroit.
 He was traveling to the United States from Amsterdam on a tourist visa, valid for two years that he obtained at the U.S. Embassy in Britain in June 2008.
 The attempt failed when the chemicals he was carrying under his clothing ignited only partially and other passengers stopped him from further attempts.
 The incident revealed a security lapse because information had been reported to the US Embassy in Nigeria that he had become radicalized by Moslem terrorists while in England and in Yemen.
 The Embassy had reported the information, but it was not placed in a database that would have prevented the terrorist from boarding a plane for the United States.